dqveha/linkedin-files/README.md

 ## _Dave Lindqvist, PharmD_

-> Projects located inside this README and repo were done throughout the year.
-Feel free to ask about them with me if ever intrigued!

 ## Academia Health Humanities (Feb 2020 - Mar 2020)

 ### Location: Pacific University, School of Pharmacy, Hillsboro, Oregon, United States